jaideng1/bazaar-stocks/README.md

 In your shell, run `mkdir build && mkdir dist`.
-To build the program, run `npm run dist`.
+To build the program, run `npm run dist` for your current platform (?
+I think), but to build for Mac, Windows and Linux, run `npm run dist-all-platforms`.